collab-uniba/pySOreputation/README.md

 is the reputation stored in the database as of the dump creation.

 ##### Installation as a service
-In order for the web client to start up with the system, follow these steps.
+In order for the web client to start up with the system, follow the steps below.
 Also, note that the client assumes that the server is executed on the same host on port 19000.
-If not, edit file `config.py` and change the following variables as needed
+If not, edit file `config.py` and change the following variables as needed:
  ```python
 WS_HOST = "localhost"
 WS_PORT = 19000